-Prior to a resident's transfer to and/or from another health or social care provider, and on a continuous basis, an assessment for infection risk must be undertaken to identify those who may present a cross infection risk.
+Prior to a resident's transfer to and/or from another health or social care provider, and on a continuous basis, an assessment for infection risk must be undertaken to identify those who may present a cross-infection risk.
 This ensures both the appropriate placement of the resident and that appropriate precautions are taken.
+Refer to the 'Isolation Policy for Care Home settings'.